 Seventh Heaven for Bike Fans

 The Swiss Bike Park in idyllic Oberried is a dream come true for all bike cracks!
 The dimensions of the park are rather un-Swiss: it covers some 2,000 square metres and includes everything from a beginners’ downhill trail to berms.
 The miniature pump track, the ramp with its safety air mattress for jumps and the trail won’t just appeal to the kids, so make sure to schedule enough time for your visit!
 What’s especially family-friendly: admission to the Bike Park is free, the only fee is for the parking spaces.
 But real bike cracks arrive by bike anyway!

 slowUp: Like Christmas for the Non-motorized

 At the annual slowUp Emmental Oberaargau, bike fans’ wildest dreams come true: the roads are c-l-o-s-e-d to motorized traffic!
 The road network, which covers a total of 30 kilometres, is reserved for environmentally friendly slow traffic only, and a variety of fun complementary activities await along the way.
 It’s no surprise that slowUp (which takes place in numerous regions, by the way) attracts loads of bicycle fans each year.
-The event had to be cancelled in 2020 due to COVID, but it’s sure to attract the masses again on September 12, 2021.
-Now let’s just hope Saint Peter plays along - and yes, Corona too.
+A festival for big and small, young and old, pleasure-seekers and exercise enthusiasts.

 To the Bike Events